 A cheese pot is one of the most used cheese making equipment.
 This equipment is mainly made of non-reactive material, usually stainless-steel, heat safe glass or unchipped enamel.
 The most common type of pot used in making cheese usually has thick wall and bottom to help prevent scorching.
 The thick wall and bottom also helps maintain a more consistent temperature throughout the cheese-making process.

-A dairy thermometer is a vital equipment to have when you are making cheese.
+A dairy thermometer is a vital dairy processing equipment to have when you are making cheese.
 Getting and maintaining the right temperature is important if you want to have consistent outputs.
 There are many varieties to choose from when it comes to thermometers, you can get digital thermometers, dial heads, etc. There are even some thermometers with clips that will allow you to attach it to the side of your pot so that you can consistently check the temperature.

 A stainless steel skimmer is a helpful cheese making equipment.
 You will definitely use it throughout the cheese making process.
 It is used to add and mix rennet into milk, to mix in cultures and additives, and to stir and transfer curds into molds or lined colanders.